datadryad/dryad-app/documentation/rails_version_server_upgrade.md

      diff into a file, and then revert the changes, and manually go through the diff file to see what needs to be changed in your config files.

-   - in application.rb, the config_defaults variable
+5. In `config/application.rb`, see the `config_defaults` variable.
-   - to start, keep it on the "old" rails version
+   - To start, keep it on the old rails version
-   - then change each default setting in the "new_framework_defaults*" file
+   - Then change each default setting in the "new_framework_defaults*" file
-   - once all of the settings are updated, flip the config_defaults to the new rails version
+   - Once all of the settings are updated, flip the config_defaults to the new rails version
+   - If you are keeping all defaults from the "new_framework_defaults*" file, you can simply delete this file.
-   - for any default settings you want to override, move them into the application.rb file, below the config_defaults -- don't leave them in separate files, because rails may load them in the wrong order
+   - For any default settings you want to override, move them into the application.rb file, below the config_defaults -- don't leave them in separate files, because Rails may load them in the wrong order
    - After updating the config files, the app should at least start

-5. Go through the notes for this specific Rails version in the [Rails Guides](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html) and update the specific features.
+5. Go through the notes for this specific Rails version in the [Rails Guides](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html) and update any specific features that have changed.

 6. Run the test suite and keep making fixes until everything passes again.